laravel/docs/eloquent-relationships.md

 In the example above, an "N + 1" query problem has been introduced because, even though comments were eager loaded for every `Post` model, Eloquent does not automatically hydrate the parent `Post` on each child `Comment` model.

-If you would like Eloquent to automatically hydrate parent models onto their children, you may invoke the `chaperone` method when defining a `hasMany` relationship:
+If you would like Eloquent to automatically hydrate parent models onto their children, you may invoke the `chaperone` method when defining a `morphMany` relationship:

     class Post extends Model
     {